MatthewBJane/Meta_Analyses/README.md

 #  Data and Code for Meta-Analysis Projects

-This repository contains the code and data for all meta-analytic projects by Matthew B Jané
+This repository contains the code and data for all meta-analytic projects by Matthew B Jané and colleagues

 Directory for Rmarkdown Documents
 ---